UNC3886: Juniper Routers (Mid‑2024 / 2025)

 In mid‑2024, UNC3886 compromised EOL Juniper MX routers using TinyShell variants to disable logs, inject code into trusted processes, and remain persistent even past device reboots.
-These attacks highlight the group's ability to tailor malware for embedded network devices Google Cloud.
+These attacks highlight the group's ability to tailor malware for embedded network devices.

 Fire Ant Campaign (Early 2025)

-Sygnia's investigation into the “Fire Ant” campaign found substantial overlaps with UNC3886's tooling, techniques, and victim profiles.
+Sygnia's investigation into the "Fire Ant" campaign found substantial overlaps with UNC3886's tooling, techniques, and victim profiles.
 Targets included VMware infrastructure, with deployment of persistent backdoors post-exploitation of CVE‑2023‑34048 and CVE‑2023‑20867 vulnerabilities.
 Fire Ant's adaptive capabilities reflect ongoing UNC3886 operations in 2025.

 Reactions

 The Chinese embassy in Singapore criticized local media for reporting that UNC3886 is linked to the Chinese government, accusing them of relying on unverified claims from a foreign cybersecurity firm.